-56. Account Churn Rate (ACR) = customers at beginning of month - customers at the end of month / customers at beginning of month
+56. Account Churn Rate (ACR) = customers at beginning of the month - customers at the end of the month/customers at beginning of the month

 Account Churn is very important because it gives a very clear percentage of the customers that are leaving you.
 It takes away the bias from larger accounts so that you aren’t left with one large customer paying for all of your revenue - which is a dangerous situation to be in.
 (InsightSquared)

-57. Revenue Churn Rate = (RCR) (MRR at beginning of month - MRR at end of month) - MRR in upgrades during month / MRR at beginning of month
+57. Revenue Churn Rate = (RCR) (MRR at beginning of the month - MRR at end of the month) - MRR in upgrades during month / MRR at beginning of the month

 You can achieve Negative Churn, which means you are adding MRR at a faster pace than you are losing it.
 (InsightSquared)

-58. Revenue Renewal Rate= (MRR up for the renewal at beginning of month- MRR not renewed at the end of month)/ MRR up for renewal at beginning of month)
+58. Revenue Renewal Rate= (MRR up for the renewal at beginning of the month- MRR not renewed at the end of the month)/ MRR up for renewal at beginning of the month)

-You need to be thinking about how the length of each contract will affect churn in a given period when you calculating renewal rate.
+You need to be thinking about how the length of each contract will affect churn in a given period when you calculate the renewal rate.
 (InsightSquared)

 59. Customer’s lifetime value (LTV)= average revenue per user (ARPU) / monthly churn rate.

-The top SAAS companies have a LTV to CAC (the Cost to Acquire a typical Customer) ratio that is higher than 3. (forentrepreneurs)
+The top SAAS companies have an LTV to CAC (the Cost to Acquire a typical Customer) ratio that is higher than 3. (forentrepreneurs)